 At times, exemption is given to specified suppliers only.
-Here, the status of recipient of the activities or transactions becomes immaterial.
+Here, the status of recipient becomes immaterial.

 - (3) Services provided by the Central Government, State Government, Union territory or local authority where the consideration for such services does not exceed ₹ 5,000. - (4) Services by an entity registered under section 12AA or 12AB of the Income-tax Act, 1961 by way of charitable activities.